joshuaar/UDPChat/README.md

 command line P2P chat over UDP

 ## Description
-This is a simple chat client over UDP.
+This is simple P2P over UDP.
 It uses the principal known as UDP hole punching to get past NATs.
+It also demonstrates Akka Actors.

 ##Usage
 1. Find the jar file in /jar